global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-2024.md

 #### Related Meeting
 9th GEWEX conference (Global Energy and Water Exchanges open science conference) is to be held thtough 7-12th July 2024 in Sapporo, Japan.

 Participants of the CaMa-Flood meeting are encouraged to consider attending the GEWEX conference to maximize the productivity of their visit to Japan.
-The abstract submission deadline for the GEWEX conference is February 1st, 2024.
+The abstract submission deadline for the GEWEX conference is February 19th 2024 (extended).
 This presents an excellent opportunity for attendees to engage with a broader community of researchers and exchange insights on global energy and water exchanges.

 For more information about the GEWEX conference and abstract submission, please visit the conference website at [https://www.gewexevents.org/meetings/gewex-osc2024/](https://www.gewexevents.org/meetings/gewex-osc2024/)